Dong Dong

-Dong Dong (董栋 (Dǒng Dòng); born April 13, 1989 in Zhengzhou, Henan) is a Chinese trampoline gymnast.
+Dong Dong (董栋 (Dǒng Dòng); born April 13, 1989, in Zhengzhou, Henan) is a Chinese trampoline gymnast.
 He is an Olympic champion and four-time medalist, winning gold at London 2012, silver at Rio 2016 and Tokyo 2020, and bronze at Beijing 2008.
 Between 2007 and 2014, he made the podium at every World Championships and Olympics.

 Career

 2005–2008

-Dong joined the Chinese national team in 2005, and made his international debut in 2006.
+Dong was called up to the Chinese national team in 2005, and made his international debut in 2006.

 At the 2007 World Championships in Quebec City, Dong came in second in the individual event and won gold in the team event.

-At the 2008 Summer Olympics, he won the bronze medal in the individual event, which is the only trampoline event at the Olympics.
+At the 2008 Summer Olympics, he won the bronze medal in the individual event, the only trampoline event at the Olympics.
 His final score was 40.600.

 2009–2012

-He won the 2009 World Championships Individual Championship in St. Petersburg, Russia.
-He and his teammates also defended their team crown and won gold in the team event again.
+He won the 2009 World Championships Individual Championship at St. Petersburg, Russia.
+Team China successfully defended their crown to a consecutive gold medal.

 At the 2012 Summer Olympics, he won the gold medal with a score of 62.990.